EICR Testing for Landlords and Homeowners in Banbury

 Why Is an EICR Important?

 Electrical systems naturally wear over time.
-Cables age, connections loosen, and older fuse boards may not meet current safety standards.
+Cables age, connections loosen, and older consumer units may not meet current safety standards.

 An EICR helps to: